-"Look at how fast that bee is getting pollen.
+[&]quot;Look at how fast that bee is getting pollen.
 It doesn't stop."

-"Look how he [sic bee] is sticking his head right in there!"
-"See?
+[&]quot;Look how he [sic bee] is sticking his head right in there!"

+[&]quot;See?
 Butterflies land on these flat flowers with their long legs and get the nectar with their long tongues."

 Once pollen is transferred, the floral entities may be altered and the later stages of floral and pollinator life cycles are possible.
-Disciplinary talk in the Termination Condition explicitly connects these changes to post-pollination differences:
+Disciplinary talk in the termination condition explicitly connected these changes to postpollination differences: